Gamer069/Gamer069/README.md

-Hi, I’m @Gamer069, I’m interested in minecraft modding, java, c++, c#.
-I’m currently learning game dev, coding in java, c#, c++, lol.
+Hi, I’m @Gamer069, I’m currently coding in java, c#, c++, rust (the best language, if you disagree you're wrong).